DalmiroVenturini/Amazon-Deivery-LeadTime-Prediction/README.md

 # Dataset Description
 The dataset provided by Amazon contains sales records from 2015 to 2017 for the United States and Puerto Rico.

-# Assumptions:
-  -  Each row, entry represents a customer order.
-  -  Each customer order is associated to one unit product sale.

 Key Information:
   -  Total Rows: 185,500
   -  Columns: 53